The federal government is urging businesses to develop a plan for reopening and getting employees back in the workplace.

 Preparing a COVID Safe Plan

 Ensuring that you have a COVIDSafe Plan will give your employees the assurance they need that they will be returning to a safe and healthy workplace.
 It is important that businesses work with their employees in coming up with a COVIDSafe Plan.
-The plan must include:
+The plan must include:- An assessment of the way each member of staff works in order to identify and understand the unique risks to which employees and the community might be exposed once business reopens

 - Establishment of control measures to implement in order to address said risks and how and when these measures will be reviewed and adjusted (whether at regular intervals or after a trigger event)